Docs & FAQs

 What kinds of apps can I build?

 Almost anything: a coffee shop ordering app, a fan video platform, a Chinese learning app with daily streaks, a news aggregator, a personal finance tracker, a restaurant management tool.
 If you can describe it, we can build it.
-See our Marketplace for examples.
+See our Showcase for examples.

 How does the AI actually build my app?